Jbleezy/BO2-Reimagined/README.md

 * Projectiles are no longer destroyed when other players walk over them
 * Projectiles are no longer destroyed when purchasing a melee wallbuy
 * Projectiles get destroyed by lava
-* Projectiles can be picked up while the weapon is not reloaded
+* Projectiles can be picked up while not reloaded
-* Projectiles can be picked up while the player is not on the ground
+* Projectiles can be picked up while in the air
 * Upgraded: increased melee damage with Galvaknuckles from 1500 to 2000

 #### Crossbow